Module Catalogue 2025/26

 Intended Skill Outcomes

-Increasingly skilful and precise academic writing that also shows how intellectual appraisal of methods leads to the development of professional practice and skill.
+Increasingly skilful and precise academic writing that also shows how intellectual appraisal of methods and frameworks for practice lead to the development of professional practice and skill.

 Teaching Methods